 The Model 381 can be configured to meet the needs of specific applications and user preferences.
 All configuration tasks are performed using the STcontroller personal computer software application which is compatible with version 7 and later of the Windows® operating systems.
 There are no mechanical switch settings or button-press sequences required to configure how the unit functions.
-Selectable parameters include microphone preamplifier gain, P48 phantom power on/off, headphone output performance, sidetone operation, button action, and main output audio source.
+Selectable parameters include microphone preamplifier gain, P48 phantom power on/off, headphone output performance, sidetone operation, talkback button operation, and main output audio source.

 The gain of the microphone preamplifier can be selected from among five choices.
 This allows the Model 381 to match the output sensitivity of a range of handheld and headset-associated microphones.
 A low-noise source of P48 phantom power can be enabled if required to support condenser (capacitor) microphones.
 The two Dante input audio sources and the way in which they are assigned to the headphone output channels can be configured.
 In addition, the operation of the two rotary controls can be selected.
 These unique choices allow almost any required headphone monitoring situation to be implemented.
 Whether for use in on-air sports, in an eSports broadcast, or as a production support tool, the Model 381 should be able to achieve the desired configuration.

 The integrated sidetone function can be configured to operate from among three choices.
 This allows audio associated with the microphone input and microphone preamplifier to be returned to the headphone output as required.
 Sidetone can be important as some applications may provide a "mix-minus" talent cue signal that doesn't include the user's own voice content.
-A configuration selection allows the talkback button to be selected for a push to mute or latching operation.
+A configuration selection allows the talkback button to be selected for a momentary or latching operation.
 The Dante main output channel can be selected to its audio source to be "pre-" or "post-" the dynamics control circuitry.

 Future Capabilities and Firmware Updating